necroware/ps2-serial-mouse-adapter/README.md

 C1-5       |5  |C106448| 1µF electrolytic capacitor
 JP1        |1  |       | 2x2 jumper header (optional)

+## Known issues

+The code is still in development.
+It works, but it still has some flaws.
+Timing is really important in this project and sometimes mouse drivers seem not to get a response in time from the adapter.
+Usually just executing the driver once again will initialize the mouse.

+## Tested Mice

+If you test the adapter with a mouse, which is not in this list please consider to submit a report to improve the compatibility of the adapter.

+* Logitech Optical Mouse M-BT58

 ## Links

 * [PS/2 Mouse Protocol description](https://isdaman.com/alsos/hardware/mouse/ps2interface.htm)